solana-labs/solana/book/src/paper-wallet/keypair.md

 ## Public Key Derivation

 Public keys can be derived from a seed phrase and a passphrase if you choose to use one.
-This is useful for using using an offline-generated seed phrase to derive a valid public key.
+This is useful for using an offline-generated seed phrase to derive a valid public key.
 The `solana-keygen pubkey` command will walk you through entering your seed phrase and a passphrase if you chose to use one.